stouffer/EvoGeoModules/manuscript/manuscript.md

 # Conclusions

-Overall, the results of our study demonstrate that there is a sizeable gap between our current understanding of host-parasite co-evolution as the basis of multi-species interactions, its phylogenetic consequences, and their applicability to ecological questions.
+Overall, the results of our study demonstrate that there is a sizeable gap between our current understanding of host-parasite coevolution as the basis of multi-species interactions, its phylogenetic consequences, and their applicability to ecological questions.
 Our results suggest that, while the continental-scale system might show a strong signal of past coevolution through